 Culture and Education in the Philippines for Indian Students

-As education counselors at just for education, when we think to aspire Indian candidates for MBBS in any abroad countries, several issues arise at that time.
-We discuss all these points in this article about studying in philippines.
-However, the main 2 concerns prevail – these concerns include “general culture of the place” and the “quality of education”.
-Therefore, we thought about addressing these major points below.
+As education counsellors at Just for Education, we encounter several issues when considering aspiring Indian candidates for MBBS in any foreign country.
+We discuss all these points in this article about studying in the Philippines.
+However, the main two concerns prevail—these concerns include the “general culture of the place” and the “quality of education”.
+Therefore, we thought about addressing these significant points below.

 Advantages and Disadvantages

-There are many advantages and disadvantages of selecting a country to study MBBS in philippens.
-The all-time favorite option for any Indian student to study MBBS would be in his native country from India.
-However, when the competition is so fierce and it is necessary to obtain a higher NEET (National Eligibility cum Entrance Test) score for admission to a government medical school, it is necessary to explore options for studying anywhere in abroad and the Philippines is the first on that long list.
+There are many advantages and disadvantages to selecting a country to study MBBS in the Philippines.
+The all-time favourite option for any Indian student to study MBBS would be in his native country from India.
+However, when the competition is so fierce, and it is necessary to obtain a higher NEET (National Eligibility cum Entrance Test) score for admission to a government medical school, it is essential to explore options for studying anywhere abroad, and the Philippines is the first on that long list.

 High Quality of Education

-The Philippines is most popular for MBBS education due to the high quality of education all over the world.
-There are a huge number of medical schools that are regulated by the Commission for Higher Education (CHED) and follow the US (United States) education system during the course which is wisely developed with the core growth of every student in mind incorporating knowledge of theories, practical, research videos, technology, seminars, and more.
+The Philippines is most famous for MBBS education due to the high quality of education all over the world.
+There are a vast number of medical schools that are regulated by the Commission for Higher Education (CHED) and follow the US (United States) education system during the course, which is wisely developed with the core growth of every student in mind, incorporating knowledge of theories, practical, research videos, technology, seminars, and more.

 Competitive Environment

-The extremely competitive environment of medical universities in the Philippines has meant that each university has increased the quality of education, amenities, and all other student needs.
-Local culture is very likely to play an important role for an international student.
-This may be the 1st time that this student will live alone and away from her or his family, parents, friends, and country too.
+The highly competitive environment of medical universities in the Philippines has meant that each university has increased the quality of education, amenities, and all other student needs.
+Local culture will likely play an essential role for an international student.
+This may be the first time this student will live alone and away from family, parents, friends, and country.

 Similarities and Differences

-This young man will mature around this culture, she or he will have more sense of the world around that culture, and she or he will remember this culture as part of the 1st few years that will shape her or his life.
+This young man will mature around this culture, have a better sense of the world around that culture, and remember this culture as part of the first few years that will shape their life.
 Fortunately, the Philippines and India have some distinct similarities and fewer differences in their topographical characteristics, food, livelihoods, language, arts, literature, and clothing.

-For example, it is common to see parents and relatives staying in a home similar to India’s joint family culture.
+For example, parents and relatives are expected to stay in a home similar to India’s joint family culture.
 The people of the Philippines respect and cherish their elders, and this is shown in many ways in everyday life.
 For example, the elderly are called “PO” after please, thanks, and other exchanges, with the youngest taking the elder’s hand and touching it on the forehead in a charming show of awe called “Mano”.

 The elderly, disabled, and pregnant women even have their separate lines at banks, restaurants, and taxi lines, which allows them to bypass the crowd.
-However, your politeness can go a bit too far, as you will rarely hear the people of the Philippines say a direct “no” answer when asking a question, a feature that can create many challenging and hilarious situations for a tourist or international student.
+However, your politeness can go a bit too far, as you will rarely hear the people of the Philippines say a direct “no” answer when asking a question.
+This feature can create many challenging and hilarious situations for tourists or international students.

-The people of the Philippines are happy, warm, and have a great sense of humor.
-According to the Gallup index, the country Philippines is ranked at the top as one of the gladdest countries in the world.
-The people of the Philippines also have a noisy sense of humor, playing and singing is part of their lives, just like in India.
+The people of the Philippines are happy, warm, and have a great sense of humour.
+According to the Gallup Index, the Philippines is ranked as one of the gladdest countries in the world.
+The people of the Philippines also have a noisy sense of humour; playing and singing are part of their lives, just like in India.
 Life in the Philippines is to smile, laugh, and enjoy every moment with the people around you!

-The people of the Philippines are crazy about basketball.
-You will see makeshift hoops erected at every corner, young people usually wearing NBA (National Basketball Association) jerseys, and local teams playing in all the community hall.
-The Philippine Basketball Association (PBS) is the first and oldest league in Asia and the 2nd oldest in the world, after the National Basketball Association (NBA) in the United States (US).
+The people of the Philippines are really into basketball.
+Makeshift hoops are erected at every corner, young people usually wear NBA (National Basketball Association) jerseys, and local teams play in all the community halls.
+The Philippine Basketball Association (PBS) is the first and oldest league in Asia and the second oldest in the world, after the National Basketball Association (NBA) in the United States (US).

 Shopping Malls

 The people of the Philippines love their shopping malls.
-In fact, they serve as community centers, as they are clean, safe, and most importantly, air-conditioned.
-In addition to the usual stores, they also have numerous food outlets, gyms, grocery stores, banks, health clinics, nightclubs, parks, concert amphitheaters, and even churches within their malls.
-In fact, the Philippines is home to three of the ten largest shopping centers in the world, SM Mega Mall of Fashion (the 3rd largest in the world, covering 5,451,220 square feet), SM City North EDSA (the 4th largest in the world) and SM Mall of Asia (10th largest in the world).
+They serve as community centres, as they are clean, safe, and, most importantly, air-conditioned.
+In addition to the usual stores, they also have numerous food outlets, gyms, grocery stores, banks, health clinics, nightclubs, parks, concert arenas, and even churches within their malls.
+The Philippines is home to three of the ten most prominent shopping centres in the world: SM Mega Mall of Fashion (the 3rd largest in the world, covering 5,451,220 square feet), SM City North EDSA (the 4th largest in the world) and SM Mall of Asia (10th largest in the world).

-Christianity is the largest religion observed in the Philippines, making it the only Christian majority nation in Asia.
-Eighty percent (80%) of its population identifies itself as Roman Catholic.
-The Philippines has a population of over 100 million people, making it the 12th most populous country in the world.
+Christianity is the largest religion in the Philippines, making it the only Christian-majority nation in Asia.
+Eighty per cent (80%) of its population identifies as Roman Catholic.
+With a population of over 100 million people, the Philippines is the 12th most populous country in the world.

-More than 11 million people of the Philippines work anywhere abroad, which makes up about 11% of the entire population of the Philippines.
-The people of the Philippines are the 2nd largest Asian American group in the United States (US), after the Chinese.
-The Philippines is the world’s largest supplier of nurses, about 25% of nurses in the world originally come from the Philippines.
+More than 11 million people in the Philippines work anywhere abroad, which makes up about 11% of the entire population.
+The people of the Philippines are the second most prominent Asian American group in the United States (US) after the Chinese.
+The Philippines is the world’s largest supplier of nurses; about 25% of nurses initially come from the Philippines.

 Conclusion

-Originally, the Philippines has once measured as a lesser player in the student race, but in recent times it has become one of the most popular and advantageous places to study MBBS in Philippines.
-It is a topographical location, affordability, climate, educational opportunities, and culture make it extremely attractive as an international study destination.
-The Philippines is not just a country of mass migration, but it attracts many immigrants to this country for education, investment, and housing, and the government is new and innovative in investing in the relocation of people from all over the world.
+Initially, the Philippines was measured as a lesser player in the student race.
+Still, recently, it has become one of the most popular and advantageous places to study MBBS in the Philippines.
+It is topographical location, affordability, climate, educational opportunities, and culture make it extremely attractive as an international study destination.
+The Philippines is not just a country of mass migration.
+Still, it attracts many immigrants to this country for education, investment, and housing, and the government is new and innovative in investing in relocating people from all over the world.
 The search for ways continues, with the country’s popularity and economy growing.
-Attracting international students is certainly a win-win situation for both parties.
+Attracting international students is undoubtedly a win-win situation for both parties.